geosoft-as/sodir-io/README.md

-# sodir - Sokkeldirektoratet access library
+# Sodir I/O - Norwegian Offshore Directorate (Sodir) access library

-The sodir module is a library for reading information from the Sokkeldirektoratet (Sodir) (= Norwegian Offshore Directorate) public fact pages.
+The Sodir I/O module is a library for providing programatic access to the Norwegian Offshore Directorate public fact pages.

 ### Setup